grahamshaw1972/a2000Serotina/buildInstructions/README.md

 NB - I chose to use this configuration for the DuPont Plug, because it matches the DuPont plug on the original A2000 Cherry keyboard.

+It's possible that you are using a different 5 Pin Din cable, in which case the colours will likely be different.

 Also note, that the numbering on the 5 pin Din is probably not what you would expect.
 It's numbered as follows:

 ![fivePinDinCorrectColours.JPG](fivePinDinCorrectColours.JPG)